ShiftyBlock/USACO-Problems/README.md

 README
-Some material has been moved to the USACO Guide.
+Some files/folders of my practice are not listed here.
+Unfortunately after a full reboot, I was unable to relocate the files.
+Codeforces submissions can be found online.

 Notes
 I am currently not updating the following pages: